Adito5393/ansible_restic/.github/README.md

 This fork will implement the following features:

-- Add docs on How to develop/contribute
+- [ ] Add docs on How to develop/contribute
-- Run restic as non-root, following the [docs recommendations](https://restic.readthedocs.io/en/stable/080_examples.html#backing-up-your-system-without-running-restic-as-root).
+- [x] Run restic as non-root, following the [docs recommendations](https://restic.readthedocs.io/en/stable/080_examples.html#backing-up-your-system-without-running-restic-as-root).
    I don't plan to create the user within this role.
-- Add `ExecStartPre=` & `ExecStartPost=` to the systemd_service.unit as a list of commands that a user can pass as a list.
+- [ ] Add `ExecStartPre=` & `ExecStartPost=` to the systemd_service.unit as a list of commands that a user can pass as a list.
 If the user calls a bash file, then this should already be available on the system (with the correct permissions).
+Use case: stop a service before backing up & start it after it finishes it.
-- Add the ability to [set the GOMAXPROCS in the backup script](https://github.com/arillso/ansible.restic/issues/109).
+- [ ] Add the ability to [set the GOMAXPROCS in the backup script](https://github.com/arillso/ansible.restic/issues/109).

 ## How to develop